ricardo-gonzalez-villegas/weather-react-app/README.md

 # Weather React App

-This is a Weather App project for the Odin Project done in React.
+This is the Weather App project for the Odin Project done in React.
 It utilizes React function components, as well as Material-UI components, hooks,JSS for the styling, and both the OpenWeather API and Giphy API.
 Weather as well as a gif related to the current weather are displayed.

 <a href="https://ricardo-gonzalez-villegas.github.io/weather-react-app/">View it here.</a>
 <section>